Israeli centrist minister Gantz quits Netanyahu government

 Netanyahu brushed off the ultimatum soon after it was given.

 On Sunday, Gantz said politics was clouding fateful strategic decisions in Netanyahu's cabinet.
-Quitting while hostages were still in Gaza and soldiers fighting there was a excruciating decision, he said.
+Quitting while hostages were still in Gaza and soldiers fighting there was an excruciating decision, he said.

 "Netanyahu is preventing us from advancing toward true victory," Gantz said in a televised news conference.
 "That is why we are leaving the emergency government today, with a heavy heart but with full confidence."